quicwg/base-drafts/draft-ietf-quic-transport.md

 size of the datagram is not authenticated, and endpoints might send coalesced packets after the handshake is confirmed; see {{packet-coalesce}}.
-Therefore, an endpoint MUST NOT close a connection when it receives a datagram that does not meet the padding requirements, though the endpoint MAY discard such datagrams.
+Therefore, an endpoint MUST NOT close a connection when it receives a datagram that does not meet size constraints, though the endpoint MAY discard such datagrams.